On the geometric fixed-points of real topological cyclic homology: TCR of spherical monoid-rings

 where $\Delta^c\subset G_2\times G_2$ is the complement of the diagonal with the involution that flips the factors, and $q$ is the sum of the maps that send the component $[x\neq y]$ respectively to the components $x$ and $y$.

 For example for $G=\mathbb{Z}$ with the minus involution we recover the calculation for $\mathbb{S}[t,t^{-1}]$ of the example above, since in this case $G_2=1$.
-On the other hand for $G=C_2$ the map $q$ is the diagonal, and $P$ is the pullback of the transfer of the sphere along itself, and
+On the other hand for $G=C_2$ the map $q$ is the diagonal, and $P$ is the pullback of the transfer along itself, and

-Here we also see that $\TCR(\mathbb S[C_2];2)^{\phi \Z/2}$ splits off an ${\mathbb R}P^{\infty}_{-1}\otimes \Sigma^{\infty}_+BC_2$-summand, since the pullback of the two transfers splits as ${\mathbb R}P^{\infty}_{-1}\vee \Sigma^{\infty}_+{\mathbb R}P^{\infty}$, but this splitting is however non-canonical.
+Here we also see that $\TCR(\mathbb S[C_2];2)^{\phi \Z/2}$ splits off an ${\mathbb R}P^{\infty}_{-1}\otimes \Sigma^{\infty}_+BC_2$-summand, since the pullback of the two transfers splits as ${\mathbb R}P^{\infty}_{-1}\oplus \Sigma^{\infty}_+{\mathbb R}P^{\infty}$, but this splitting is however non-canonical.

 Notice that $P$ depends only on the order-two elements of $G$, so in fact for every even integer $n\geq 2$

 where again the involution on $C_n$ is inversion. \end{example}

 \begin{example} Now suppose that $G$ is abelian and endowed with the trivial involution.
 Then $G^{\Z/2}=G$ with left and right $G$-actions $g\cdot x:=2g+x$.
 The components of the two-sided bar construction are described by a bijection